GluuFederation/agama-pw/README.md

 you can generate the code for this login flow by using the `Generate Code` button.

 ![image](./pw-generated-code.png)

+Also can inster the notes to the flow

+#### Exporting and Importing Login Flows

+1. Export the Flow:

+* Select the option to export the flow.
+* A ZIP file containing your login flow configuration will be generated.
+* Save this ZIP file to your local system for future use or sharing.

+2. Importing a Login Flow:

+* Navigate to the `web` section where you manage flows.
+* Click on the `Import` button.
+* Choose the ZIP file that you import.
+* The system will process the file and import the flow configuration.
+* Ensure that the imported flow is correctly integrated and functioning as intended.

 ### Uploading the Agama-pw Flow